Fake Unicorns and Real Unicows

 A similar deer is pictured (as a taxidermy specimen) here (2009).

-Other less symmetrical one-horned deer have also been spotted (e.g. 2006)--a fate than cab also occur to other species such as impala.
+Other less symmetrical one-horned deer have also been spotted (e.g. 2006)--a fate than cab also occur to other species such as impala and oryx.
 As well as the deer shown below (2007) and this example also from 2008.

 Pictures of this small mummy can be found at various locations on the internet.
 I have not determined their source of even whether this is a hoax or just an art project (2007)